 TA01: A set of 420 kV surge arresters equipped with Device A, installed at a bank of single-phase transformers 500/13.8 kV, 15 MVA each (see Fig. 6).

-Comparative analysis included total and resistive leakage current values (without corrections) obtained from both the monitoring devices and Instrument X, considering accuracy range as well as surge event records, where applicable.
-Again, it should be noted that values from Instrument X, when compared with Device B, were converted from peak to RMS values.
+The comparative analysis includes total and resistive leakage current (without corrections) values obtained from both the monitoring devices and Instrument X, considering the accuracy ranges, as well as surge event records where applicable.
+Again, it should be considered that the values from Instrument X, when compared with Device B, were converted from peak to RMS values.

-Figs. 6, 7 and 8 show total leakage current, per phase, from the monitoring devices and Instrument X at ACY2, T02 and TA01, respectively.
+Figs. 6, 7 and 8 show the results of total leakage current, per phase, from monitoring devices and Instrument X at the ACY2, T02 and TA01, respectively.

-Figs. 9, 10 and 11 show resistive leakage current, per phase, from the monitoring devices and Instrument X at ACY2, T02 and TA01, respectively.
-For the latter, measurements presented were corrected by temperature and system voltage factors since Device A and Instrument X have the characteristic correction tables available in the software for the specific 420 kV surge arrester model.
+Figs. 9, 10 and 11 show the results of resistive leakage current, per phase, from monitoring devices and Instrument X at the ACY2, T02 and TA01, respectively.
+For the latter, the measurements presented were corrected by the temperature and system voltage factors, since Device A and Instrument X have the characteristic correction tables available in the software for the specific 420 kV surge arrester model.
+Device B allows to use the correction tables for the specific 240 kV surge arrester model, but it was not possible to add new correction tables in Instrument X. For this reason, the comparative measurements between them are not corrected.

-However, this favorable correlation was not observed with Device A. Significant discrepancies were noted between Device A and Instrument X measurements of total leakage current, with no clear explanation yet identified.
-This divergence had already been detected during high voltage laboratory testing and remains an open issue under investigation.
-The inconsistency appears to be independent of environmental or operational conditions.
-Further study will be needed to determine whether it is related to hardware limitations, calibration drift, or other factors intrinsic to Device A.
+However, this favorable correlation was not observed with Device A. Significant discrepancies were noted between Device A and Instrument X measurements of total leakage current, with no clear technical explanation identified so far.
+This divergence had already been detected during high-voltage laboratory testing and remains an open issue under investigation.
+The inconsistency appears to be independent of environmental or operational conditions, and further studies are needed to determine whether it is related to hardware limitations, calibration drift, or other factors intrinsic to Device A.

-For resistive leakage current, some differences were observed between Device B and Instrument X. Nevertheless, considering the very low magnitude of current involved – often on the order of a few tens of microamperes, which is typical for new surge arresters – and the ±5 μA margin of error for Instrument X, these deviations were deemed acceptable.
-This behavior was also consistent with trends observed during laboratory evaluation, where Device B measurements closely tracked expected values within measurement tolerance.
+For resistive leakage current, some differences were observed between Device B and Instrument X. Nevertheless, considering the very low magnitude of current involved – often in the order of a few tens of microamperes, which is typical for new surge arresters – and the ±5 μA margin of error for Instrument X, these deviations are deemed acceptable.
+This behavior was also consistent with the trends seen during the laboratory evaluation, where Device B measurements closely tracked expected values within measurement tolerance.

 Two additional observations merit considering when interpreting field data:

 1. Measurements performed using Instrument X showed greater variability over time.
-This is understood to be an inherent feature of the measurement process, especially due to the variable positioning of the current clamp and electric field probe during each site visit.
-Despite the field team’s efforts to ensure consistency and repeatability, minor deviations in set-up can influence readings, particularly at low current levels;
+This is understood to be an inherent feature of the measurement process itself, especially due to the variable positioning of the current clamp and electric field probe during each site visit.
+Despite the field team’s efforts to ensure consistency and repeatability, minor deviations in setup can influence readings, particularly at low current levels;

-2. A significant limitation encountered during the monitoring period was intermittent unavailability of monthly data from Device A. The primary issue was difficulty establishing reliable communication with the transceiver unit.
-Despite several in-field attempts, including re-positioning and use of an auxiliary antenna, this problem persists.
-As a result, gaps in the time series limit continuity of performance evaluation for this device.
+2. A significant limitation encountered during the monitoring period was the intermittent unavailability of monthly data from Device A. The primary issue has been the difficulty in establishing reliable communication with the transceiver unit.
+Despite several in-field attempts, including repositioning and use of an auxiliary antenna, the problem persists.
+As a result, gaps in the time series limit the continuity of the performance evaluation for this device.

-To conclude, screenshots of the software on Device A and the web cloud solution on Device B are shown in Figs. 12 & 13, respectively.
+To conclude this chapter, screenshots of the software on Device A and the web cloud solution on Device B are shown (see Figures 12 and 13, respectively).
 In both cases, it is possible to track leakage current trends over time.
-The major difference is the automatic time-based acquisition on Device B, which allows detailed tracking of the arrester’s behaviour, including detection of sudden changes (as shown in Fig. 13), which was later confirmed to be a switching overvoltage.
+The major difference is the automatic time-based acquisition on Device B, which allows for detailed tracking of the arrester’s behaviour, including the detection of sudden changes, as shown in Fig. 13, which were later confirmed as a switching overvoltage.

 Pilot Testing of Device B on 444 kV SF6-Encapsulated Surge Arrester

-The pilot installation was carried out on a 444 kV surge arrester, encapsulated in SF6 and exposed to outdoor conditions as installed on one of ITAIPU’s 500 kV/60 Hz line bays (see Fig. 12).
-This application was selected to represent typical operating conditions of GIS surge arresters in the plant’s infrastructure.
+The pilot installation was carried out on a 444 kV surge arrester, encapsulated in SF₆ and exposed to outdoor conditions, installed on one of ITAIPU’s 500 kV / 60 Hz line bays (see Figure 12).
+This application was selected to represent the typical operating conditions of GIS surge arresters in the plant’s infrastructure.

-The underlying motivation for this evaluation stems from the large number of GIS surge arresters in service at ITAIPU, i.e. 114 units distributed across the 50 Hz and 60 Hz GIS systems and for which semi-annual measurements of resistive leakage current are currently performed manually using Instrument X.
+The underlying motivation for this evaluation stems from the large number of GIS surge arresters in service at ITAIPU – 114 units distributed across the 50 Hz and 60 Hz GIS systems – for which semi-annual manual measurements of resistive leakage current are currently performed using Instrument X.

-Device B was considered a good candidate for this application because of a key technical advantage: it is self-powered by the leakage current of the surge arrester itself.
-This feature is particularly beneficial in indoor GIS environments, where both sunlight and electric field are absent.
+Device B was considered a strong candidate for this application because of a key technical advantage: it is self-powered by the leakage current of the surge arrester itself.
+This feature is particularly beneficial in indoor GIS environments, where sunlight and electric field are not present.

-Initial observations from the test (see Figs.13 & 14) showed that Device B presented excellent agreement of total leakage current with respect to Instrument X. The same did not occur for resistive leakage current, with variance in initial measurements and a representative difference between values.
+Initial observations from the test (see Figs. 13 and 14) showed that Device B presented an excellent agreement of the total leakage current with respect to Instrument X. The same did not occur for resistive leakage current, with a variance in the initial measurements and representative difference between the values.

-The pilot project is ongoing and extended operation will help validate long-term performance and data stability under these specific conditions.
+The pilot project is ongoing, and extended operation will help validate long-term performance and data stability under the specific conditions.

 Conclusions

-Evaluation of online surge arrester monitoring systems at ITAIPU revealed significant differences in performance between the two devices tested.
-Laboratory tests confirmed that Device B delivers reliable measurement of both total and resistive leakage currents, with values closely aligned to those obtained from the reference equipment, i.e. Instrument X. By contrast, Device A showed acceptable agreement only in resistive current measurements, while notable deviations were observed in total leakage current values.
+Evaluation of online surge arrester monitoring systems at Itaipu Binacional revealed significant differences in performance between two tested devices.
+Laboratory tests confirmed that Device B delivers reliable measurements of both total and resistive leakage currents, with values closely aligned to those obtained from the reference equipment, Instrument X. By contrast, Device A showed acceptable agreement only in resistive current measurements, while notable deviations were observed in total leakage current values.

-Despite some minor deviations in resistive current values, these were within acceptable limits given the very low magnitudes involved and the inherent uncertainty of field measurements.
+Despite some minor deviations in resistive current values, these were within acceptable limits given the very low magnitudes involved and the uncertainty inherent in field measurements.
 Device A, while effective in capturing resistive current trends, faced issues with communication stability and occasional data loss, which affected continuity of long-term monitoring.

-A notable outcome of this study was the pilot application of Device B in a 444 kV GIS surge arrester.
-This test case confirmed the device’s ability to operate effectively, thanks to its self-powering capability via leakage current.
-Although differences in resistive current values were observed compared to Instrument X, total leakage current readings matched closely, indicating a promising path forward for monitoring GIS configurations without major modifications to infrastructure.
+A notable outcome of this study was pilot application of Device B to a 444 kV GIS surge arrester.
+This test case confirmed the device’s ability to operate effectively thanks to its self-powering capability via leakage current.
+Although differences in resistive current values were observed in comparison to Instrument X, total leakage current readings matched closely, indicating a promising path forward for monitoring GIS configurations without major modifications to infrastructure.

-Integration of online monitoring, particularly in GIS systems, offers significant potential for enhancing the diagnostic capability and operational safety of critical power infrastructure.
+Integration of online monitoring, particularly in GIS systems, holds significant potential for enhancing diagnostic capability and operational safety of critical power infrastructure.

 Ongoing Developments

-As part of continuous work to enhance condition-based monitoring of surge arresters, ITAIPU initiated new developments in collaboration with a manufacturer and research partner.
-A key initiative, for example, involves field testing a new version of Device B, which incorporates LoRa communication via a gateway.
-This advancement would eliminate need for on-site visits to retrieve monitoring data, thereby improving operational efficiency and enabling near real-time data access.
+As part of a continuous effort to enhance condition-based monitoring of surge arresters, Itaipu Binacional has initiated new developments in collaboration with a manufacturer and research partner.
+A key initiative involves field testing a new version of Device B, which incorporates LoRa communication via a gateway.
+This advancement eliminates need for on-site visits to retrieve monitoring data, significantly improving operational efficiency and enabling near real-time data access.

-A total of 6 upgraded Device B units are currently under evaluation.
+Six upgraded Device B units have been under evaluation.
 Three of these are installed on 240 kV surge arresters connected to a power transformer, while the remaining units are applied to 60 kV surge arresters installed on a transmission line bay.
-The goal is to validate long-term stability, communication reliability and improve capability for data analysis.
+The goal has been to validate long-term stability, communication reliability and improve capability for data analysis.

-In parallel, with technical support from Itaipu Parquetec, an R&D Centre, and in partnership with the manufacturer of Device B, a new solution is being developed to automate data collection from the existing fleet of Device B units.
-This initiative aims to create a scalable interface capable of periodically aggregating data with no need for manual intervention, thereby further strengthening digitalization of HV equipment diagnostics.
+In parallel, with technical support from Itaipu Parquetec and in partnership with the original Device B manufacturer, a new solution is being developed to automate data collection from the existing fleet of Device B units.
+This initiative aims to create a scalable interface capable of periodically aggregating data without manual intervention, further strengthening digitalization of high voltage equipment diagnostics.

 References